 Phone: Pediatric Otolaryngology Clinic 503 494-5350

-Our doctors and nurse practitioner see patients in the Physician's Pavilion and Doernbecher Children's Hospital in the main OHSU campus, and also at the Doernbecher Children's Hospital West side Clinic.
+Our doctors and nurse practitioner see patients in the Physician's Pavilion and Doernbecher Children's Hospital in the main OHSU campus.

 We work with providers in OHSU Otolaryngology and with doctors in Doernbecher Children's Hospital to provide you and your child with the best team for your child's condition.
 We are dedicated to providing the best care possible for your whole family, while caring for your child.